xmartlabs/xmartlabs.github.io/_posts/2018-11-27-how-NFC-can-help-improve-your-business.md

 <br />
 <p style="text-align: center;"> (source: <a href="https://www.instructables.com/">Instructables</a>)</p>

-In addition, Some companies have decide to equip theirs business card with this technology, providing an easy way to identify its employees and showing their resumes.
+In addition to that, some companies have decided to equip their business cards with this technology, providing an easy way to identify its employees and provide additional relevant information.

 Financial and governmental agencies, as well as other enterprises have benefited from this technology if you want to know how this could help your company's  workflow, making them more efficients, <a href="mailto:hi@xmartlabs.com">contact us today</a>.